Pentonville Road: Properties

 Alexander Cumming, former clockmaker and organ builder to Archibald Campbell, 3rd Duke of Argyll, built a house at No. 166 Pentonville Road.
 In 1807, the year after his death, the house became the London Female Penitentiary, housing "fallen women" and rehabilitating them into society.
 It was extended between 1811 and 1812, roughly tripling its capacity, and moved to Stoke Newington in 1884.

 The Thomas S. Jones organ builders were based at No. 25 Pentonville Road between 1860 and 1935.
 The Dunn & Hewett cocoa factory was established at No. 9 Pentonville Road in 1833 by Daniel Dunn, who went into partnership with Charles Hewett in the 1850s.
 The business claimed to have invented soluble chocolate and cocoa, and moved to No. 136, expanding to No. 138 in the 1870s.
 The building was enlarged and partially rebuilt over the 1880s and 90s, and included a staff tea-room at No. 140 by 1907.
 The factory closed around 1930 and was subsequently sub-let to various businesses.
 The Ealing Radiator Company was established at Nos.
 152–154 Pentonville Road in 1936, manufacturing car radiators.
 A first floor extension was added in 1952, while Nos.
 136–150 were cleared to accommodate a low metal-framed building.
 These premises have now been sub-let to various businesses.

 The Claremont Chapel was at No. 44a Pentonville Road.
 It was named after Claremont House, home of the then-recently deceased Princess Charlotte Augusta of Wales.
-The chapel was designed by Thomas Wilson, who acquired the 2-acre site in 1818 for £700, spending an additional £6,000 on building works.
+The chapel was built by Thomas Wilson, who acquired the 2-acre site in 1818 for £700, spending an additional £6,000 on building works.
 It opened in October 1819, though a regular pastor was not appointed until 1822.
 The building was extended in 1847 to accommodate a Sunday school, while sash windows were installed in 1853.
 In 1860, the building was refurbished and given a Classical facade, but reducing the capacity of the inside gallery.
 Attendance declined and the chapel was sold to the London Congregational Union, before closing in 1899.
 It re-opened in 1902 as Claremont Hall, a mission institute.
 It was let for commercial purposes in the 1960s, and sub-let to the Crafts Council in 1991.
 The building is now the Crafts Council Gallery, a public gallery funded by the Arts Council England.
 It contains a number of exhibition rooms that are available for use.

 The block of properties at No. 295–297 Pentonville Road, at its junction with Gray's Inn Road, is known as the "Lighthouse Block" owing to the lead clad tower at the top of the building.
 The site avoided being compulsory purchased and demolished (in order to provide improvements to King's Cross station's eastern entrance) and is now Grade II listed.